aws/aws-xray-java-agent/README.md

 Please use these community resources for getting help.

-* If you think you may have found a bug or need assistance, please open an issue (https://github.com/aws/aws-xray-sdk-go/issues/new).
+* If you think you may have found a bug or need assistance, please open an [issue](https://github.com/aws/aws-xray-java-agent/issues/new).
-* Open a support ticket with AWS Support (http://docs.aws.amazon.com/awssupport/latest/user/getting-started.html).
+* Open a support ticket with [AWS Support](http://docs.aws.amazon.com/awssupport/latest/user/getting-started.html).
-* Ask a question in the AWS X-Ray Forum (https://forums.aws.amazon.com/forum.jspa?forumID=241&start=0).
+* Ask a question in the [AWS X-Ray Forum](https://forums.aws.amazon.com/forum.jspa?forumID=241&start=0).
-* For contributing guidelines refer CONTRIBUTING.md (https://github.com/aws/aws-xray-daemon/blob/master/CONTRIBUTING.md).
+* For contributing guidelines refer to [CONTRIBUTING.md](https://github.com/aws/aws-xray-java-agent/blob/master/CONTRIBUTING.md).

-## Documentation
+## Documentation [WIP]

-The developer guide (https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-java.html) provides guidance on using the AWS X-Ray Java Agent.
+The [developer guide](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-java.html) provides guidance on using the AWS X-Ray Java Agent.
+Agent sample app coming soon!
-See awslabs/eb-java-scorekeep (https://github.com/awslabs/eb-java-scorekeep/tree/xray)/javaagent for a sample application.

 ## License